 Karl Schroeder is one of those fantastic science fiction authors and futurists who, despite his numerous and profound books, have not quite made it into the mainstream yet.
 In fact, it was just a week ago that Eric Boyd emailed me to suggest that I interview Karl on Singularity 1 on 1 and I was skeptically struggling to figure out who Schroeder is, why I’ve never heard of him before and why he would be a good interview subject.

-Little did I know that Karl Schroeder will turn out to be one of the smartest and most enjoyable interviewees I have ever had on the show.
+Little did I know that Karl Schroeder would turn out to be one of the most brilliant and enjoyable interviewees I have ever had on the show.
 He not only managed to challenge and stimulate me intellectually but also provided alternative lenses that I can now use when looking at the world and thinking about the future.
-I can honestly admit that it took only an hour for me to become a Schroeder fan and I have already finished reading one of his earlier books – Sun of Suns.
+I can honestly admit that it took only an hour to become a Schroeder fan, and I have already finished reading one of his earlier books – Sun of Suns.

 My favorite quote from Schroeder:

 You have to keep moving forward. […] The singularity is not the most interesting current idea.
 It’s old at this point.
 You’ve got to keep up.
 You’ve have got to look at what’s going on now. […] Sure, take the singularity – use it – it’s a lens.
 Develop other lenses!
 Use other lenses!
 Keep looking forward!
 Keep looking for new ideas, for blind-spots!
 And the world will continue to be a very interesting place.”

 As always, you can listen to or download the audio file above or scroll down and watch the video interview in full.
 To show your support, you can write a review on iTunes, make a direct donation, or become a patron on Patreon.